-- 1.6.2 ATC may provide special approval for a NAT HLA approved aircraft that is not approved for RVSM operation to fly in the NAT HLA provided that the aircraft: - a) is on a delivery flight; or - b) was RVSM approved but has suffered an equipment failure and is being returned to its base for repair and/or re-approval; or - c) is on a mercy or humanitarian flight. - 1.6.3 Operators requiring such special approval should request prior approval by contacting the initial Oceanic Area Control Centre (OACC), normally not more than 12 hours and not less than 4 hours prior to the intended departure time, giving as much detail as possible regarding acceptable flight levels and routings.
+- 1.6.2 ATC may provide special approval for a NAT HLA approved aircraft that is not approved for RVSM operation to fly in the NAT HLA provided that the aircraft: - a) is on a delivery flight; or - b) was RVSM approved but has suffered an equipment failure and is being returned to its base for repair and/or re-approval; or - c) is on a mercy or humanitarian flight. - 1.6.3 Operators requiring such special approval should request prior approval by contacting the initial Oceanic Area Control Centre (OAC), normally not more than 12 hours and not less than 4 hours prior to the intended departure time, giving as much detail as possible regarding acceptable flight levels and routings.
 Operators should be aware, due to the requirements to provide non-RVSM separation, that requested levels and/or routes may not always be available (especially when infringing active OTS systems).
-The special approval, if and when received, should be clearly indicated in Item 18 of the ICAO flight plan.
-Operators must appreciate that the granting of any such approval does not constitute an oceanic clearance, which must be obtained from ATC, by the flight crew, in the normal manner. - 1.6.4 This service, as explained above, will not be provided to aircraft without approval for NAT HLA operations.
+The special approval, if and when received, should be clearly indicated in Item 18 of the ICAO flight plan. - 1.6.4 This service, as explained above, will not be provided to aircraft without approval for NAT HLA operations.
 It must be noted that the provision of this service is intended exclusively for the purposes listed above and is not the means for an operator or flight crew to circumvent the RVSM approval process.
 Operators or flight crews are required to provide written justification for the request, upon completion of the flight plan, to the NAT Central Monitoring Agency (CMA).
 Any suspected misuse of the exceptions rule above, regarding RVSM operation, will be reported and will therefore be subject to follow-up action by the State of Registry or State of the operator as applicable. - 1.6.5 Some flight planning systems cannot generate a flight plan through RVSM airspace unless the "W" designator is inserted in Item 10 (equipment).
 For a flight which has received this special approval, it is of utmost importance that the "W" is removed prior to transmitting the ICAO flight plan to ATC.
 ATC will use the equipment block information to apply either 1000 ft or 2000 ft separation.
 Additionally, flight crews of any such non-RVSM flights operating in RVSM airspace should include the phraseology "Negative RVSM" in all initial calls on ATC frequencies, requests for flight level changes, read-backs of flight level clearances within RVSM airspace and read-back of climb or descent clearances through RVSM airspace.